Keyfactor/pem-pkcs12-remote-orchestrator/README.md

 - **Category** – Required.
 The PEM SSH type name must be selected.
 - **Container** – Optional.
 Select a container if utilized.
 - **Client Machine &amp; Credentials** – Required.
-The server name or IP Address and login credentials for the server where the Certificate Store is located.
+The server name or IP Address and login credentials for the server where the Certificate Store is located.When setting up a Windows server, the format of the machine name must be – [http://_ServerName_:5985](http://ServerName:5985/), where &quot;5985&quot; is the WinRM port number.
+5985 is the standard, but if your organization uses a different, use that.
 - **Store Path** – Required.
 The FULL PATH and file name of the PEM/PKCS12 store being managed.
 File paths on Linux servers will always begin with a &quot;/&quot;.
 Windows servers will always begin with the drive letter, colon, and backslash, such as &quot;c:\&quot;.
 - **Type** – Select either PEM or PKCS12
 - **Separate Private Key File** – Check if the store has a separate private key file.